labo

 From deciphering genomes to synthetic biology: cells are information-gathering machines

-Before summarizing the contribution to general knowledge of the work I developed over several decades, let me recall the last word of The Delphic Boat, to try and prevent misunderstandings: I am well aware that, in contrast to Art, Science should not have names.
-This short presentation is a way of explaining the « style » of a scientist's work, not to promote a narcissistic view.
-This is: while Science is universal, a style remains idiosyncratic.
+Before summarizing the contribution to general knowledge of the work I have developed over several decades, let me recall the last word of The Delphic Boat, to try and avoid misunderstandings: I am well aware that Science, unlike Art, should not have names.
+This brief account is intended to explain the « style » of a scientist's work, not to promote a narcissistic view.
+For although Science is universal, a style remains idiosyncratic.

 The central question I have been exploring over the last few decades is this.
-Is there a general principle that explains that biological chemistry seems to be somehow 'animated'?
-This led to the second question.
-Is it possible to discover rules that explain that genes function as a whole in the cell and contribute to its consistent and reproducible development?
-If we isolate some of the important trends in this research, we get a picture that culminates in what can be considered as « symplectic biology », a biology in which the relations between objects have a greater conceptual importance than the objects themselves (see a view independently proposed by Murray Gell-Mann ***).
+Is there a general principle that explains why biological chemistry seems to be somehow 'animated'?
+That led to the second question.
+Is it possible to discover rules that explain how genes work as a whole in the cell and contribute to its consistent and reproducible development?
+If we isolate some of the important trends in this research, we get a picture that culminates in what can be called « symplectic biology », a biology in which the relations between objects have a greater conceptual importance than the objects themselves (see a view independently proposed by Murray Gell-Mann and archived at this site ***).
 This means that the material embodiment of abstraction is essential for understanding what life is.
-A critical consequence of this constraint is that, because the atoms of life have intrinsic properties reflected in the Mendeleiev table, which have nothing to do with the abstract world to which they are related in living things, many features of life will look like anecdotes.
-Consequently, life forms are very diverse.
+A critical consequence of this constraint is that, because the atoms of life have intrinsic properties reflected in the Mendeleev table, which have nothing to do with the abstract world to which they are related in living things, many features of life will look like anecdotes.
+As a result, life forms are very diverse.
 This makes it quite difficult to identify any possible underlying law.
-When this fact is understood, the idea that it will be possible to reconstruct life, and even to construct material objects with living properties, using building blocks different from those in existing living organisms, will gain ground.
-Synthetic biology is no longer a dream, it is becoming an unprecedented achievement.
-Yet this makes it even more important to identify what makes life so special.
+Once this fact is understood, the idea that it will be possible to reconstruct life, and even to construct material objects with living properties, using building blocks different from those in existing living organisms, will gain ground.
+Synthetic biology is no longer a dream, but an unprecedented achievement.
+This makes it all the more important to identify what makes life so special.

 Main exploration tracks (from present back to 1968)

-Understanding what life is has been the main quest of philosophers, in particular since the time of the Presocratic philosophers.
-In his Lives of Illustrious Men, Plutarch described the return of Theseus—whose relationship with the temple of Apollo at Delphi is well known, hence my Delphic Boat—from Crete to Athens, and the fate of his ship made by the Athenians.
-To keep the ship operational the Athenians kept replacing the rotting boards with new ones.
-Philosophers, subsequently, used this example to discuss permanence and change, some claiming that the ship was no longer the same, while others said the opposite: "The ship wherein Theseus and the youth of Athens returned had thirty oars, and was preserved by the Athenians down even to the time of Demetrius Phalereus, for they took away the old planks as they decayed, putting in new and stronger timber in their place, insomuch that this ship became a standing example among the philosophers, for the logical question of things that grow; one side holding that the ship remained the same, and the other contending that it was not the same." (translated by John Dryden).
+Understanding what life is has been the main quest of philosophers, especially since the time of the Presocratic philosophers.
+In his Lives of Illustrious Men, Plutarch describes the return of Theseus—whose relationship with the temple of Apollo at Delphi is well known, hence my Delphic Boat—from Crete to Athens, and the fate of his ship, which was built by the Athenians.
+To keep the ship running, the Athenians kept replacing the rotting planks with new ones.
+Philosophers, later, used this example to discuss permanence and change, some claiming that the ship was no longer the same, others saying the opposite: "The ship wherein Theseus and the youth of Athens returned had thirty oars, and was preserved by the Athenians down even to the time of Demetrius Phalereus, for they took away the old planks as they decayed, putting in new and stronger timber in their place, insomuch that this ship became a standing example among the philosophers, for the logical question of things that grow; one side holding that the ship remained the same, and the other contending that it was not the same." (translated by John Dryden).
 Following the trend set by this profound question, the study of life must never be limited to the study of things, but must study their relationships.
-This is an abstract entity —the ship is able to float, whether it is built with oak, pine planks, or even metal boards—, which is represented by the physical currency we usually name information.
-How is this category of the physical reality handled in biological things?
+This is an abstract entity—the ship is able to float, whether it is made of oak, pine or even metal planks—, which is represented by the physical currency we usually call information.
+How is this category of the physical reality dealt with in biological things?

-The discovery of 'animating' agents based on Landauer's principle (1995-present)
+Agents 'animating' chemical biology based on Landauer's principle (1995-present)

-1/ An information-laden (or 'tense') step, associated with the loading of an energy source, without energy dissipation, and providing a quantum of information (typically the selection of a specific molecule, in an environment containing many related molecules).
-In the case of enzymes, this typically manifests itself as a functional step triggered upon binding to a non-hydrolyzable ATP analogue (APPNP or related molecules).
+• An information-laden (or 'tense') step, associated with the loading of an energy source, without energy dissipation, and providing a quantum of information (typically the selection of a specific molecule, in an environment containing many related molecules).
+In the case of enzymes, this typically takes the form of a functional step triggered by binding to a non-hydrolyzable ATP analogue (APPNP or related molecules).

-2 / A reset step, where energy is dissipated (usually the hydrolysis of an ATP or another nucleoside triphosphate to ADP and phosphate), so as to return the system to its ground state, allowing the process to start again.
+• A reset step in which energy is dissipated (usually the hydrolysis of ATP or other nucleoside triphosphate to ADP and phosphate), so as to return the system to its ground state and allow the process to start again.

 Among these functions, we have highlighted the presence of ubiquitous but neglected functional categories.
 Cells are prone to accidents, errors and ageing.
-As a first key function, separation between clean and altered entities is indispensable.
+The first key function is the separation between clean and altered entities.
 This process requires the management of information.
-For example, proteins age, sometimes very quickly.
-The cell must identify and then get rid of old proteins without destroying the young ones.
-These overlooked functions—which must be identified among the critical functions encoded in all genomes—play a role similar to that of Maxwell’s demons (MxDs).
-They can generate classes of material things among similar ones, identify a specific position in a 3D structure, or a particular time in a smooth set of events.
-Some fifty functions of this type could be identified in the minimal set required for an autonomous life.
-A dozen of those are used to direct the correct folding and assembly of the reading head of the genetic message, the ribosome.
-Indeed, this nanomachine is based on the spontaneous folding of a very long RNA by water, and as the number of incorrect conformations is very large, it requires agents capable of retaining only those that are finally functional by discarding or re-folding the others.
-There are also other functions that repair broken DNA molecules, calibrate the supercoiling of the double helix or export toxic components out of the cell while preserving essential ones, etc.
+For example, proteins age, sometimes very rapidly.
+The cell has to identify old proteins and get rid of them without destroying the young ones.
+These overlooked functions—which must be identified among the critical functions encoded in all genomes—play a role similar to that of Maxwell’s Demons (MxDs).
+They can generate classes of material things among similar ones, identify a particular position in a 3D structure, or a particular time in a smooth sequence of events.
+About fifty such functions have been identified in the minimal set required for an autonomous life.
+A dozen of these are used to control the correct folding and assembly of the reading head of the genetic message, the ribosome.
+In fact, this nanomachine is based on the spontaneous folding of a very long RNA by water, and since the number of incorrect conformations is very large, it requires agents capable of retaining only those that are ultimately functional, discarding or refolding the others.
+There are also other functions that repair broken DNA molecules, calibrate the supercoiling of the double helix or export toxic components from the cell while preserving essential ones, etc.

-Before this hypothesis about the cause of the animation of life emerged, the research I developed followed several tracks, summarized in a series of articles, in particular derived from the genome sequencing programs I set up in 1987.
-They allow one to understand the conceptual and experimental leads that led to the hypothesis.
+Before this hypothesis about how animation of life emerged, I wrote a series of articles based on the genome sequencing programs I set up in 1987.
+These articles show how the hypothesis was formed.

 A Danchin